Be Unique to Get “Forever” Clients!

-The steps to getting “forever” clients involve matching your credentials to the needs of your target audience.
-Consider keeping a journal for this purpose – either handwritten or digital – so you can add to it and refine it throughout your career.
+The 3 steps to getting “forever” clients involve matching your skills and knowledge to the needs of your target audience.
+We recommend keeping a journal for this purpose – either handwritten or digital – because you will add to it and refine it over time throughout your career.
 Here’s how to get started:

-What other special things about yourself and your business make you different from others in your modality?
+What special things about your business make you different from others in your modality?